 - Active engagement with peers and experts across industries

-- The pursuit of a meaningful project that combines business profitability and social or environment impact
+- The pursuit of a meaningful project that combines business profitability and social or environmental impact

 - Joining a lifelong community of exceptional social intrapreneurs

-We seek diverse nominations across industry, geography, functional responsibility and demographics.
-Please note, however, that the program is restricted to employees of for-profit companies only.
+We seek diverse nominations across industry, geography, functional responsibility, and demographics.

 Contact the First Movers Team by email at firstname.lastname@example.org.